-Rob Saunders is Associate Professor in Computational Creativity at the Academy for Innovation and Research in Falmouth University.
+Rob Saunders is Associate Professor in Computational Creativity and co-director of The MetaMakers Institute.
 Rob’s research centres around creative application of computing and the computational modelling of creativity.
 Using techniques from machine learning, robotics and video games he has explored the role of curiosity in creative design processes and developed computational models of creative systems at individual, social and cultural levels.
 His models of curious design agents have demonstrated useful abilities for autonomous design systems, including problem-finding and open-ended exploration.
 His models of social creativity exhibit emergent dynamics including clique formation, fashion cycles and the evolution of design specific languages.
 Rob works with artists and designers across a range of disciplines to support and engage in the creative application of computing and has applied his research in the development of design customisation systems, smart environments, online learning systems and robotic artworks.

 Michael Cook is Senior Research Fellow in The MetaMakers Institute.
 A researcher in automated game design and computational creativity, he is best known as the creator of the automated videogame designer ANGELINA.
 The aim of Mike’s research is to develop an AI system that can intelligently design videogames, as part of an investigation into the ways in which software can design creatively; how software can conceive of, apply and evaluate meaning in games, and how it can invent new systems and mechanics for games.
 His work has captured the imagination of gamers and press alike, and in 2015 he was named as one of Forbes’ “30 Under 30” in games.
 He is also active in forging stronger connections between academia and the game development community.